-&lt;sup>50 This is precisely the dilemma addressed by the prophecy in the Book of Revelation, which essentially repeats and expands Paul's warning that the 'Son of Perdition' (the Beast from the Sea, Rev 13) must come first (2Thess 2,1-12), while emphasizing that the rule of Christ with his saints is a spiritual reign (Rev 20,4-6).
+48 This is precisely the dilemma addressed by the prophecy in the Book of Revelation, which essentially repeats and expands Paul's warning that the 'Son of Perdition' (the Beast from the Sea, Rev 13) must come first (2Thess 2,1-12), while emphasizing that the rule of Christ with his saints is a spiritual reign (Rev 20,4-6).

-&lt;sup>52 Pierson Parker, 'John the Son of Zebedee and the Fourth Gospel', Journal of Biblical Literature, 81, 1962; 35-43.
-Until the last paragraph of his tract, Parker takes no account of the fact that John 1) writes in old age and about 65 years after the events, 2) writes to supplement, not to replace, the other 3 gospels which he has read and verified (cf. Eusebius, History of the Church III.24,7), 3) has lost his brother James in circumstances he does not wish to recall, 4) admits that he could write much more (Jn 20,30-31; 21,25).
-Only in the last paragraph does Parker seem to understand that there are diachronic developments and nuances to consider, but not for long, for he quickly returns to his synchronic black and white version: "For John the son of Zebedee to have written this book, the personality uncompromising and polemical tract, which no doubt explains Hengel's own dogmatic stance, but does little else.
-For the rest, one wonders why the Gospel cannot come from a Galilean fisherman, if, at the end of this Gospel, it is described how the author/beloved disciple willingly joins an all-night fishing expedition on Lake Tiberias with Peter and five other disciples (Jn 21,1-14).
+were the spokesmen for the pioneer critical scholars of the 20's, 30's and 40's, for whom "John, the Son of Zebedee, had nothing at all to do with the writing of this gospel".
+50 It is an uncompromising and polemical tract, which no doubt explains Hengel's own dogmatic stance, but does little else.
+51 For the rest, one wonders why the Gospel cannot come from a Galilean fisherman, if, at the end of this Gospel, it is described how the author/beloved disciple willingly joins an all-night fishing expedition on Lake Tiberias with Peter and five other disciples (Jn 21,1-14).
 This is certainly not what a priestly aristocrat from Jerusalem would do, but it is entirely consistent with the identification of the author/beloved disciple with the apostle John, former Galilean fisherman and fishing partner of Peter and Andrew.
+52

-Hengel's identification of the 'two other disciples' at the end of the list of seven (Jn 21,2) in the same narrative, as Aristion and 'the elder John', is artificial and gratuitous.
+Hengel's identification of the 'two other disciples' at the end of the list of seven (Jn 21,2) in the same narrative, as Aristion and 'the elder John', 53 is artificial and gratuitous.
 The connection between the two anonymous disciples in this episode from 33 CE and the two longest surviving disciples known to Papias 65 years later, is very tenuous to say the least.
-Of course, it allows Hengel to identify his nonapostolic 'elder John' with the beloved disciple, but only at the cost of which he brought before Jesus would have had to be not transformed, but blotted out".
-This is polemics, not scholarship.
-It should have had no part in Hengel's reasoning.
+Of course, it allows Hengel to identify his non-apostolic 'elder John' with the beloved disciple, but only at the cost of setting up the improbable, and somewhat comical, scene of a priestly aristocrat disciple from Jerusalem embarking for an all-night fishing expedition on Lake Tiberias.
+Comparison of the list of disciples in John 21,2, with the lists in the seven other sources tabulated by Hengel to prove his point, actually show that Philip and Andrew are the most likely candidates for the 'two other disciples' in John 21,2, since they are mentioned in all